 We’ve gone and bought the cheapest, dumpiest camper we could find that would fit enough sleeping bodies for us.
 I’m going to show you the unsightly scene we have before us, just be glad you can’t smell it.
 I’m hanging on to hope that we can make this little home on wheels a comfortable, albeit small, place for us to live while we build our pole barn.

-The biggest justification we have for going this route is because we want to be together as a family while we work on phase 1.
-By living right on the property, I can be there to help my husband, be involved in every step of the way, and allow our children to closely learn the value of hard work, sacrifice and reward.
-If we were living in the rental, his evenings and weekends would be spent building and I would live a seperate life keeping up a home and family.
+The biggest justification we have for going this route is that we want to be together as a family while we work on phase 1.
+By living right on the property, I can be there to help my husband, be involved in every step of the way, and allow our children to closely learn the value of hard work, sacrifice, and reward.
+If we were living in the rental, his evenings and weekends would be spent building and I would live a separate life keeping up a home and family.
 As miserable as a camper shower sounds, I’d still prefer to be together.
 And this way, all my mom has to worry about is our laundry 😉

 A LOOK AT OUR RV “BEFORE”

 Alright, let’s take a closer look at what I am lovingly going to refer to as “The TIDBITS mobile”.

 Our RV is a 2001 Nomad, 5th wheel trailer, with one slide out.
 We estimate putting in a couple of thousand dollars into the full renovation and are hoping to sell it in the end for much more than that.
 So calculating what we will save on rent and what we hope to sell it for in the end, we should come out ahead several thousand which we will certainly need for the pole barn.

 The person we bought it from mentioned that he got it from a lady, who was much like a hoarder and had lived in it for a time.
 While he pulled truckloads of stuff out and attempted to fix it up, he got tired of it.
 He began to replace the flooring but didn’t do a great job of it.